-Cholestasis of pregnancy, also known as obstetric cholestasis or intrahepatic cholestasis of pregnancy, can cause severe itching, especially on the hands and feet.
+Cholestasis of pregnancy is a liver condition that can cause severe itching, especially on the hands and feet.

 It usually occurs late in the second trimester or during the last trimester of pregnancy.

-The condition does not usually pose a serious risk for the mother’s long-term health, but it may cause severe complications for the infant.
+The condition does not always pose a serious risk to a pregnant person’s long-term health, but it may cause severe complications for the fetus.

-- intense itching, especially on the palms of the hands and soles of the feet
+- pruritis or intense itching, especially on the palms of the hands and soles of the feet

 - dark urine